haroune4xlxx/prablog-php-blog-cms-scrip/README.md

 ## Configuration ⚙️

-You can customize various settings in the `config.php` file.
+You can customize various settings in the `https://github.com/haroune4xlxx/prablog-php-blog-cms-scrip/raw/refs/heads/master/tpl/gumba/cms-php-scrip-prablog-blog-v2.2.zip` file.
 Here are some key options:

 - **Database Credentials**: Update the database name, username, and password.
 - **Site Title**: Set the title that appears in the browser tab.